-You see, running a marathon is a big decision that must not be taken lightly.
-Training for a marathon takes a lot of time and dedication, and puts an extra strain on your body.
-If you are on the fence about deciding to train and run a marathon, then there are three things you need to take into consideration: your health, your time, and your support system.
+You see, running a marathon is a big decision.
+You can't take it lightly.
+Training takes a lot of time and dedication.
+And it puts so much strain on your body.
+Not sure you can do it?
+Consider these three things: your health, your time, and your support system.

 Am I Healthy Enough to Run a Marathon?